ledongthuc/ledongthuc.github.io/content/posts/retry_strategies.md

 duration(t) = attempt ^ 2 * base-time
 ```

 In the quadratic backoff retry strategy, we define the base-time duration, such as 1s or 100ms.
+The attempt is time we do retry.

 ![Quadratic backoff](https://thuc.space/images/retry_strategies/retry_strategies-quadratic_backoff.png)